joro75/Domoticz-Toyota-Plugin/README.md

 ## State and development
 The current version is working for my situation.
 It however is not tested yet by other users, but it should be working.
-The number of provided devicess is not complete yet, and future updates will add additional devices.
+The number of provided devices is not complete yet, and future updates will add additional devices.

 This plugin is using pre-commit.
-If you would like to contribute an improvement, fork this repository and create a new branch.
-Before making a PR, please run `pre-commit run --all-files` and make sure that all tests passes locally first.
+If you would like to contribute an improvement, fork this repository and create a new branch, which includes the improvements.
+Before making a PR, please run `pre-commit run --all-files` and make sure that all tests are passing before requesting the PR.